 As in D04's previous work, the azimuthally averaged wind radii of 34-, 50-, and 64-kt winds are estimated in a manner similar to the intensity estimation.
-The averaged wind radii values then were used in conjunction with a simple wind model-a modified Rankine vortex plus a vector proportional to TC motion-to estimate the asymmetric wind structure in terms of the wind radii in the northeast (NE), southeast (SE), southwest (SW), and northwest (NW)

-quadrants of the TC.
+The averaged wind radii values then were used in conjunction with a simple wind model-a modified Rankine vortex plus a vector proportional to TC motion-to estimate the asymmetric wind structure in terms of the wind radii in the northeast (NE), southeast (SE), southwest (SW), and northwest (NW) quadrants of the TC.
 A complete discussion of the asymmetric wind radii estimation methods can be found in D04.
-The one difference, however, is that the dependent data for the azimuthally averaged dataset were established by averaging only the quadrants for which non-zero wind radii existed in the extended best-track data; previously, D04 took the average of all four quadrants, including those for which no wind radii existed.
+The one difference, however, is that the dependent data for the azimuthally averaged dataset were established by averaging only the quadrants for which nonzero wind radii existed in the extended best-track data; previously, D04 took the average of all four quadrants, including those for which no wind radii existed.
 Eliminating the quadrants with zero wind radii from the average removes noise from the data for cases where the maximum wind is close to the 34-, 50-, or 64-kt wind radii threshold.
-In these cases, the wind radii in some quadrants rapidly vary between zero and non-zero values as a function of time.
+In these cases, the wind radii in some quadrants rapidly vary between zero and nonzero values as a function of time.

-The algorithms that estimate the azimuthally averaged 34-, 50-, and 64-kt wind radii are developed with the same methods as the intensity estimation algorithms-that is, with a best-subsets multiple linear regression combined with a cross-validation method that uses 80% of the data for developmental purposes and 20% of the data for testing, which is run 1000 times for each possible model.
-The evaluation criteria for the wind radii regressions are (1) the minimization of the MAE of the developmental and the cross-validated datasets, as with the intensity estimation models, and (2) that all estimators are significant to 5% ($\alpha=0.05$).
+The algorithms that estimate the azimuthally averaged 34-, 50-, and 64-kt wind radii are developed with the same methods as the intensity estimation algorithms, that is, with a best-subsets multiple linear regression combined with a cross-validation method that uses 80% of the data for developmental purposes and 20% of the data for testing, which is run 1000 times for each possible model.
+The evaluation criteria for the wind radii regressions are 1) the minimization of the MAE of the developmental and the cross-validated datasets, as with the intensity estimation models, and 2) all estimators being significant to 5% ($\alpha = 0.05$).
 A less stringent significance level was used for the mean wind radii estimations than for the intensity estimations, because the smaller wind radii sample sizes made it difficult to achieve robust regression models with the more stringent significance level.

-3. Intensity Estimation Results
+3. Intensity estimation results

 The new regression equation for estimating MSW retains 12 variables and explains 78.7% of the variance (R^2), and an additional variable is retained for estimating MSLP, explaining 80.2% of the variance (Table 2).
-Compared to D04, this is a 6.4% and 3.7% improvement in the R^2 , respectively.